Yacine101/CTF_SOLUTIONS/RESTRICTED_AREA_admin.md

 The solution B goes like this :

-We open GDB , set a breakpoint on the setfsuid32 function (that changes the userID before checking for permissions) and change files ownership before each check and each change of UID .
+We open GDB , set a breakpoint on the setfsuid32 function (that changes the userID before checking for permissions) and change files ownership , in other words :  breaking before checks to change files ownerships .
 Before this all files must have read access for their owner so we do a : "chmod 400 * "

 1- We open the check_32 ELF file with gdb and list the functions of the program :